-Landlords have used several tactics to remove a problem tenant from their property - Some legal, some not.
-It is critical for landlords to understand the
+Landlords often use several strategies to remove a problem tenant from their property - Some legal, some not.
+It is critical for landlords to understand the legal methods available to evict a problem tenant.

 Utah law allows two primary methods to remove a problem tenant: Either (1) the tenant leaves voluntarily, or (2) if the tenant will not leave voluntarily, the landlord is required by law to obtain an eviction order from the court.